geoelements/geoelements.github.io/_posts/publications/2021-08-30-effect-of-slope-angle-on-the-runout-evolution-of-granular-column-collapse-for-varying-initial-volumes.md

 ---
 title: "Effect Of Slope Angle On The Runout Evolution of Granular Column Collapse for Varying Initial Volumes"
-authors: "Wang Q., Hosseini R., Kumar K."
+authors: "Wang, Q., Hosseini, R., Kumar, K."
 journal: Proceedings of the 20th International Conference on Soil Mechanics and Geotechnical Engineering, Sydney 2021
 layout: publication
 categories: